 “For people with age-related hearing loss, it’s just a few phonemes that start getting hard to hear,” Eagleman said.
 “With cross-sensory boosting, your ears still do most of the work but the wristband tells you which phoneme was just said.
 It allows people to understand what’s happening with speech in particular.”

-Buzz debuted in March 2020 amid the COVID-19 pandemic and is now sold worldwide.
+Buzz debuted in March 2020 and is now sold worldwide.
 “Buzz helps you hear through your skin,” Eagleman said.
 “It’s essentially doing exactly what the brain is doing.
 What people are feeling is that now they’re tapped into the auditory world.”

 How much does Buzz cost?